alan-turing-institute/tapas/docs/source/library-of-attacks.rst

 References
 ----------

 ..
-TODO: add the Usenix reference when the paper comes out.
+[1] Stadler, T., Oprisanu, B. and Troncoso, C., 2022.
+Synthetic data–anonymisation groundhog day.
+In 31st USENIX Security Symposium (USENIX Security 22) (pp. 1451-1468).
 ..
-[1] Stadler, T., Oprisanu, B. and Troncoso, C., 2021.
-Synthetic data–anonymisation groundhog day. arXiv preprint arXiv:2011.07018.
-..
 [2] Elliot, M., 2015.
 Final report on the disclosure risk associated with the synthetic data produced by the sylls team.
 Report 2015, 2.
+..
+[3] Cretu, A.M., Houssiau, F., Cully, A. and de Montjoye, Y.A., 2022, November.
+QuerySnout: Automating the Discovery of Attribute Inference Attacks against Query-Based Systems.
+In Proceedings of the 2022 ACM SIGSAC Conference on Computer and Communications Security (pp. 623-637).